Marcel Hug: Elite career

 On 13 April 2014, a week after winning the Paris Marathon, Hug entered the London Marathon, beating his long-time rival Weir into second place to take the men's wheelchair title.
 This was Hug's first London Marathon win after finishing second in 2010, 2012 and 2013.

 After finishing fourth in the last two attempts, on 20 April 2015 Hug finished first in the Boston Marathon, beating ten-times winner Ernst Van Dyk into second place by over six minutes.
 Later that year Hug competed in the 2015 IPC Athletics World Championships in Doha, with commentators believing the major medals would be contested between Hug and Weir.
 Instead the longer events were dominated by Thailand's Rawat Tana, who took gold in both the 1500m and 5000m.
 Hug finished fifth in the 1500m but managed to win a silver in the 5000m.
 Hug also entered the 800m, where he finished third to collect his second medal of the games.
 In 2016 Hug won two elite city marathon events in the space of a week.
 On 18 April Hug won his second Boston Marathon with a time of 1:24.01, and followed this six days later with his second London Marathon victory.

 In 2016 Hug qualified for his fourth consecutive Paralympics, travelling to Rio de Janeiro where he took part in four events at the 2016 Summer Paralympics.
 He won medals in all four events, two silvers in the 1500m and 5000m races and his first Paralympic gold medals, one in the 800m and then on the last day he also won the men's T54 marathon.
 After Rio, Hug continued to compete on the World Marathon circuit, and in October he won his first Chicago Marathon, beating Kurt Fearnley in a photo finish.
 In November, in a repeat of a photo finish against Kurt Fearnley, he won his second New York City Marathon.

 In October 2022, Hug won the 2022 London Marathon, with a time of 1:24:38, two seconds ahead of American competitor Daniel Romanchuk.
+The following year, Hug returned for his fourth Chicago Marathon where he surpassed his previous record with a time of 1:22:37.
+In April 2025, Hug won the Boston Marathon for the eighth time.